PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Related Works

-\myparagraph{Active learning \citep[\textbf{AL};][]{ren2021survey, zhan2022comparative, li2024survey}} is a framework specifically designed to address such label-scarcity issues.
+\textbf{Active learning} \citep[\textbf{AL};][]{ren2021survey, zhan2022comparative, li2024survey} is a framework specifically designed to address such labeled data scarcity issues.
 It assumes that acquiring domain-specific datasets through manual annotation can be prohibitively expensive in practical scenarios.
 Specifically, AL addresses this by strategically selecting the most informative samples from unlabeled data on the target task for annotation, maximizing model performance with minimal labeled data.
 Previous approaches include uncertainty-based methods~\citep{lewis1995sequential, joshi2009multi, holub2008entropy, houlsby2011bayesian, gal2017deep, kirsch2019batchbald, rakesh2021efficacy}, diversity-based techniques~\citep{sener2017active, parvaneh2022active, yehuda2022active, hacohen2022active}, and hybrid approaches~\citep{ash2019deep, kirsch2019batchbald, hacohen2023select, giouroukis2025dual} that combine multiple criteria for sample selection.
 Several studies have focused on the class imbalance problem~\citep{aggarwal2020active, bengar2022class, huang2024class}, where unbalanced datasets can lead selection algorithms to pick class-imbalanced samples.
 Recent research has integrated AL with prompt tuning~\citep{lester2021power, jia2022visual, zhou2022conditional} of VLMs, leveraging foundational knowledge with efficient parameter updates~\citep{bang2024active, safaei2024active, kim2024active}.
 PCB~\citep{bang2024active} addressed skewed predictions of VLMs by balancing class distributions, while CB+SQ~\citep{kim2024active} enhanced this with class-guided clustering and adaptive thresholds.
-In contrast, we regard structured predictions as an inductive bias, and propose to leverage it by selecting probabilistically diverse samples rather than exploiting diversity in the feature space~\cite{sener2017active}.
+In contrast, we regard structured predictions as an \emph{inductive bias}, and propose to leverage it to select samples to annotate.